-As at December 31, 2020, the Group has unquoted investment measured at FVTIS amounting to S\$45,756,000 (2019: S\$46,119,000).
+As at December 31, 2021, the Group has unquoted investments measured at FVTIS amounting to \$\$51,609,000 (2020: \$\$45,756,000).

 The fair value of the financial assets measured at FVTIS is estimated based on the Group's share of the net asset value of the investee, which approximates its fair value as at the end of the reporting period.
-The investee's main assets are office and hotel buildings (2019: office, hotel and retail buildings) in Japan which are leased to external parties.
+The Japanese investee's main assets are office and hotel buildings (2020: office and hotel buildings) in Japan which are leased to external parties or vacant.